poseidon-framework/poseidon-framework.github.io/qjanno.md

 **Combining tables with `JOIN`**

 For `JOIN` operations, SQLite requires table names to specify which columns are meant when combining multiple tables with overlapping column names.
-See the option `-c`/`--showColumns` to get the relevant table names as generated from the input paths.
+See the option `-c|--showColumns` to get the relevant table names as generated from the input file paths.

 ```default
 $ echo -e "Poseidon_ID,MoreInfo\nInuk.SG,5\nA_French-4.DG,3\n" > test.csv